R15n1k/Tria/README.md

 npm run dev
 ```

-Open the URL printed by Vite (usually http://localhost:5173).
+Open the URL printed by Vite.

 Deployment
 - Recommended: deploy the `tria-contacts` folder to Vercel or Netlify (it is a Vite app).